 During September and October 2021, the partnership completed 41 days of survey across 49 sites, mainly focussing on the pristine laurel forests in the north of the island but also sampling other habitats such as mixed forest, exotic forest and mountain heathland.

 The team undertook 648 15-minute Counts along 534 km of survey route, recording all butterfly species and their abundance.
-Some more inaccessible areas were surveyed using drones and there are plans to increase their use in 2022.
-Over10,000 individual butterflies of fourteen species were recorded during the surveys.
+Some more inaccessible areas were surveyed using drones.
+Over 10,000 individual butterflies of fourteen species were recorded during the surveys.
 There were no sightings of P. wollastoni and as it has not been reliably recorded since 1986, must now be presumed globally extinct - the first European butterfly species in this unenviable category.

 G. maderensis was only recorded on 33% of survey routes (117 individuals) and more or less confined to laurel forests, but P. xiphia was both more widely distributed (80% of survey routes) and more abundant (>2,000 individuals) and also encountered in other habitats.
-Pararge aegeria Speckled Wood is a recent colonist of Madeira and there are concerns it may compete with P. xiphia.
-This species was recorded on 86% of survey routes (>2,600 individuals), including every one where P. xiphia occurred.
+Pararge aegeria Speckled Wood is a recent colonist of Madeira and was recorded on 86% of survey routes (>2,600 individuals), including every one where P. xiphia occurred.
+The ratio of P. xiphia to P. aegeria was 44:56% overall but with the proportion of the former rising to 75-100% in the humid laurel forest, this allayed, to some extent, concerns about possible competition between the two species.
 Another endemic but not considered threatened is Hipparchia maderensis Madeiran Grayling, which was seen on 41% of survey routes and was the most abundant species overall (nearly 2,700 individuals).
-The locations of some larval hostplants were also recorded, in particular Rhamnus glandulosa which was quite scarce, probably limiting the distribution of G. maderensis.
+The locations of some larval hostplants were also recorded, in particular Rhamnus glandulosa, the Macaronesian Buckthorn, which was quite scarce, limiting the distribution of G. maderensis.
+These data were used to identify key areas for the target species, and then to produce Species Recovery Plans.

 Species Action Plans